 |Final||22%||The final will be cumulative but will be more heavily weight towards the last third of the course.
 Closed-book.|

-The course will be graded on a curve, with the score-to-letter-grade mapping determined by the instructor based on factors such as the difficulty of an assignment, the types of errors people are making, etc. During the semester, I will give rough estimates of where grade cut-offs lie, but these will be deliberately somewhat vague; if knowing where a cut-off is within a few points will affect how you study, you're worrying too much about grades and not enough about the material (Plus, it's a really bad idea to gauge your effort by what you think you need to make to get a particular letter grade).
+The course will likely be graded on a small curve, with the score-to-letter-grade mapping determined by the instructor based on factors such as the difficulty of an assignment, the types of errors people are making, etc. During the semester, I will give rough estimates of where grade cut-offs lie, but these will be deliberately somewhat vague; if knowing where a cut-off is within a few points will affect how you study, you're worrying too much about grades and not enough about the material (Plus, it's a really bad idea to gauge your effort by what you think you need to make to get a particular letter grade).
 I want everyone in the class to do well, and if everyone masters the material and gets good marks, I will happily abandon the curve and give "extra" A's and B's.
 In particular, I guarantee that anyone who gets a grade of 90% or more of the total points will get an A, anyone with 80% or more will get at least a B, and anyone with 70% or more of the points will get at least a C.

 I grade on a curve rather than an absolute scale because it protects students from stressing out if I happen to give an overly hard exam or final.
 The downside of grading on a curve is that it tends to lead students to think they are competing against each other.
 In practice, this worry is misplaced.
-First, I will set grade cut-offs for each assignment to correspond to the quality of the work and depth of understanding reflected by each range of scores and not by the number of students that make each range of scores.
+First, I will set grade cut-offs for the course to correspond to the quality of the work and depth of understanding reflected by each range of scores and not by the number of students that make each range of scores.
 Second, note that the impact of any individual score on the overall class distribution is trivial---for example someone making a 10% better grade on a exam raises the class semester average by .1%.

 Also, for these types of projects students often stress about whether they will be penalized because their project may not be as elaborate as that of some of the other groups in the class.
 Again, this is not something to worry about.
 The projects are hard enough without looking over your shoulder at other students.
 By and large, most students do quite well on the projects---the consequence is that the projects have less effect than you might think on the curve.
 A warning, however: if you punt the projects, you will fail the course.